A crisp meaty pizza topped with savory flank steak, nutty baby portabella mushrooms, creamy Gorgonzola Cheese, and tart Balsamic reduction.

 - Make a Thinner Pizza: If you are interested in a thin pizza, cut the dough in half.
 Use panko or cornmeal along with the flour when spinning the dough.
 The panko or cornmeal works as a grinder, making minor cuts to the dough, which allows the dough to spread outward.
 The cornmeal/panko also helps keep the dough thin, like forking a pie dough before you pre-bake it.
 If this method is not for you, skip the panko and cornmeal.

 - Grill it: Especially the thin-crust pizza.
-Make sure any meat products, except for pepperoni, that the meats are partially cooked since the cooking will be faster than in the oven.
+Ensure any meat products, except for pepperoni, that the meats are partially cooked since the cooking will be faster than in the oven.

 For this recipe, I used London Broil Steak.
 However, I love a good flank steak in this recipe.
 Another good cut would be Beef Skirt and Ribeye Steak.